Madonna: Musical style and composition

 Madonna's early songwriting skill was developed during her time with the Breakfast Club in 1979.
 She subsequently became the sole writer of five songs on her debut album, including "Lucky Star" which she composed on synthesizer.
-As a songwriter, Madonna has registered more than 300 tracks to ASCAP, including 18 songs written entirely by herself.
+As a songwriter, Madonna has registered more than 300 tracks to American Society of Composers, Authors and Publishers (ASCAP), including 18 songs written entirely by herself.
 Rolling Stone has named her "an exemplary songwriter with a gift for hooks and indelible lyrics."
 Despite having worked with producers across many genres, the magazine noted that Madonna's compositions have been "consistently stamped with her own sensibility and inflected with autobiographical detail."
 Patrick Leonard, who co-wrote many of her hit songs, called Madonna "a helluva songwriter", explaining: "Her sensibility about melodic line—from the beginning of the verse to the end of the verse and how the verse and the chorus influence each other—is very deep.
 Many times she's singing notes that no one would've thought of but her."
 Barry Walters from Spin credited her songwriting as the reason of her musical consistency.
 Madonna has been nominated for being inducted into the Songwriters Hall of Fame three times.
 In 2015, Rolling Stone ranked Madonna at number 56 on the "100 Greatest Songwriters of All Time" list.

 Madonna's discography is generally categorized as pop, electronica, and dance.
 Nevertheless, Madonna's first foray into the music industry was dabbling in rock music with Breakfast Club and Emmy.
 As the frontwoman of Emmy, Madonna recorded about 12–14 songs that resemble the punk rock of that period.
 Madonna soon abandoned playing rock songs by the time she signed to Gotham Records, which eventually dropped her since they were unhappy with her new funk direction.
 According to Erlewine, Madonna began her career as a disco diva, in an era that did not have any such divas to speak of.
 In the beginning of the 1980s, disco was an anathema to the mainstream pop, and Madonna had a huge role in popularizing dance music as mainstream music.
 Arie Kaplan in the book American Pop: Hit Makers, Superstars, and Dance Revolutionaries referred to Madonna as "a pioneer" of dance-pop.
 According to Fouz-Hernández, "Madonna's frequent use of dance idioms and subsequent association with gay or sexually liberated audiences, is seen as somehow inferior to 'real' rock and roll.
 But Madonna's music refuses to be defined by narrow boundaries of gender, sexuality or anything else."